PhilParisi/SonarLocalization/README.md

 The problem is bounded to a given geographic location (e.g. a small forest).
 Training data is collected and labelled with GNSS (ideally, RTK-GPS for increased accuracy).
 Field research is conducted by walking through an environment and triggering a series of 'echoes' (send ultrasonic sonar out) and 'listens' (recording the reflected sound coming in).
 At each point where an echo/listen is obtained, GNSS coordinates are logged.
 Post-processing is conducted afterwards, which includes clustering GPS coordinates using K-means into discrete local sub-regions and generating spectrograms from the sonar reflections.
 This serves as the training data, which is used to train a ResNet (ML classification model).

+### New to Git?
+I'm also assuming you know how to use Git and GitHub, but if you don't here's a link to an article to help you get started.

+# Machine Learning

 ## Training Data & Model
 A given 'observation' / row of training data consists of a spectrogram (image of it).
 This spectrogram is fed in as an image (matrix of values).
 The labels (yhat) are the classified sub-regions (output of K-means on GPS coordinates).
 ResNet (need more details on what the heck this is) is trained on this data.